12+ Cheapest Visa-Free Destinations for South Africans

 If you’re cooking your own food, your Rands will stretch super far, and you’ll have more money for adventures like paragliding over the Caucasus mountains and day trips!

-A fresh loaf of bread only cost me 0.50 Georgian Lari and a week’s worth of groceries around R 150.
-I recommend buying from the small local shops where the prices are lower and avoiding the international supermarket chains.
+A fresh loaf of bread cost me only 0.50 Georgian Lari, and a week’s worth of groceries was around R150.
+I recommend buying from small local shops, where prices are lower, and avoiding international supermarket chains.

 Visa Information: No visa required for a year.